 - We have created a set of mappings between Android API methods and the permissions they require to execute.
-We use a subset of this mapping as the sources of private data and the network sinks we use to detect privacy leaks. - Using this mapping we demonstrate the ability of our analysis to be a developer aid, precisely recovering the subset of permissions we focused on 88.4% of the time and precisely recovering the permissions 33.2% of the time across all standard Android permissions. - We present AndroidLeaks, a static analysis framework which finds leaks of private information in Android applications.
-We evaluated AndroidLeaks on 23,838 Android applications, which is to our knowledge the largest known independent collection of mobile applications.
-We found potential privacy leaks involving uniquely identifying phone information, location data, WiFi data, and audio recorded with the microphone in 3,258 Android applications. - We compare several popular ad libraries in terms of the permissions they use and types of data they leak.
-We also analyzed their leaks and then manually verified them so that we can help developers pick the most privacy-respecting ad libraries.
+We use a subset of this mapping as the sources of private data and the network sinks we use to detect privacy leaks. - Using this mapping we demonstrate the ability of our analysis to be a developer aid, automatically recovering the minimal set of permissions an application needs.
+We confirm the usefulness of this functionality based on observing published applications with incorrectly specified permissions, including misspellings of Android-defined permissions. - We present AndroidLeaks, a static analysis framework which finds leaks of private information in Android applications.
+We evaluated AndroidLeaks on 23,838 Android applications, which is to our knowledge the largest known evaluation of of mobile applications.
+We found potential privacy leaks involving uniquely identifying phone information, location data, WiFi data, and audio recorded with the microphone in 3,258 Android applications.

+- We compare the permissions used and data leaked in several popular ad libraries.
+We manually verified a number of ad library leaks to help developers pick the most privacy-respecting ad libraries.